denten-books/plain-text/main.md

 passage:

 > Thus, then, as the several elements never present themselves in the same
-> form,(*phantazomenōn*) how can anyone have the assurance to assert positively
+> form,[*phantazomenōn*] how can anyone have the assurance to assert positively
 > that any of them, whatever it may be, is one thing rather than another?
 > [@plato_timaeus_1998, 49d]

 In another translation, W.R.M.
 Lamb translates the Greek *phantazomenōn* as "appearance:"

-> Accordingly, since no one of these ever remains identical in appearance,
+> Accordingly, since no one of these ever remains identical in
-> which of them shall a man definitely affirm to be any one particular element
+> appearance,[*phantazomenōn*] which of them shall a man definitely affirm to
-> and no other without incurring ridicule? [@plato_plato_1955, 48d]
+> be any one particular element and no other without incurring ridicule?
+> [@plato_plato_1955, 48d]

-The idea in both of these translations is that matter has some sort of essence, but often changes in phantasmal, fantastic, ghostly, imaginable, and even "virtual" appearance.
-Jowett understands that which is changeable as "form."
+The idea in both of these translations is that matter has some sort of an essence, but that it also sometimes becomes *phantazomenōn*, taking on a phantasmal, fantastic, ghostly, imaginable, and even "virtual" appearance (all reasonable English approximations of the Greek *phantazomenōn*).
+Jowett understands *phantazomenōn* (that which is changeable) as "form" and Lamb as "appearance."

-Contrast the *Timaeus* passages from the one in *Cratylus*.
-Here Socrates is talking to Hermogenes about "name-giving," a discussion about the ways words signify things through convention.
+Contrast the *Timaeus* passages with the ones in *Cratylus*, about name-giving.
+Socrates and Hermogenes discuss the ways words signify things through convention.
 "What has the carpenter in view when he makes a shuttle?" asks Socrates.
 "Is it not something the nature of which is to weave?"
 Hermogenes agrees.
 "Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke? " Hermogenes agrees on the form.
 "Then we should very properly call that the real shuttle (*estin kerkis*)?"
 The exact appearance (I am going to use that word now) of the shuttle does not matter for Socrates.
 There are different types of shuttles used to weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@plato_dialogues_1937, 389a-b]."
-Here then *eidos* is the universal idea of the ideal shuttle: exactly the opposite of *phantazomenōn* as ephemeral instantioation in the previous passage!
+Here then *eidos* is the universal idea of the ideal shuttle: exactly the opposite of *phantazomenōn* as ephemeral instantiation in the previous passage!
 Yet both *eidos* and *phantazomenōn* were reasonably translated into English as "form", indicating a fundamental overloading of the concept.[^ln11-plato]

 [^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek